sungchun12/airflow-toolkit/README.md

 ### Tradeoffs

+#### Pros

+- Explicit terraform module dependencies(through terragrunt functionality)
+- Keeps your terraform code DRY
+- terraform state is divided by module
+- Separate config and terraform module management
+- Ability to spin up multiple environments(dev, qa) with a single `terragrunt plan-all` command within the dir: `./terragrunt_infrastructure_live/non-prod/`
+- Same example DAGs work as is in local desktop setup
+- Minimal kubernetes skills required to start
+- Access to more virtual horsepower(ex: add more worker pods through cloud composer configs)
+- Dynamically authorizes infrastructure operations through secrets manager
+- A DevOps engineer should only need to copy and paste the dev terragrunt configs and update inputs for other environments(qa, prod)
+- VPC-native, private-IP, bastion host, ssh via identity aware proxy, and other security-based, reasonable defaults(minimal touchpoints with the public internet)

+#### Cons

+- You must destroy your respective dev environments every day or risk accruing costs for idle resources
+- Time to complete is long
+- Destroying all the infrastructure through terragrunt/terraform does NOT automatically destroy the cloud composer gcs bucket used to sync DAGs-[further reading](https://www.terraform.io/docs/providers/google/r/composer_environment.html)
+- If you customize the VPC to prevent any kind of public internet access, cloud composer will not deploy properly(as it needs to reach out to pypi for python dependencies)
+- Need to learn another tool: terragrunt(definitely worth it)

+---

+---

 ## Toolkit #3: Simple Terraform Deployment to Google Cloud

+> Time to Complete: 50-60 minutes(majority of time waiting for cloud composer to finish deploying)

 > Note: This uses terragrunt as a thin wrapper within a single subdirectory